ApprenticeAI/frapy/docs/topics/settings.rst

     }

-A dict containing the request download handlers enabled by default in Scrapy.
+A dict containing the request download handlers enabled by default in Frapy.
 You should never modify this setting in your project, modify :setting:`DOWNLOAD_HANDLERS` instead.